stdiff/adhoc/README.md

   `jupyter --paths` command shows the directories where you might find the config file.
 - If you have not created it yet, execute `jupyter notebook --generate-config`.
+- `jupyter labextension list` shows the list of installed jupyter extensions

 ### Spell checker